alaneuler/batteryKid/readme.md

 However, for those who're using MacBooks as their daily workhourse, chances are that the batteries are always 100% for a long period of time.

-This tiny menu bar tool can help you maintain battery of your MacBook in a healthier state.
+This tiny menu bar tool can help you keep the battery in your MacBook in a healthier state.
 Supports currently only Application Silicon.
 It has two modes:
 1. Lite Mode (Recommended): this mode maintains the SoC (State of Charge) in user selected value (±2).
 2. Pro Mode: this mode exposes the switchs underneath the lite mode.
    - Charging switch
    - Power source (AC) switch

 Note: After toggling the charging switch, it may take some time (about 20 seconds or so) for built-in battery status to change.
 Your battery is in fact already in charging state or non-charging state.